eclipse-kura/kura/_posts/dev/2014-08-02-kura-dio-apis.md

 ```
 In a **component.xml** enter a new service.
 Select a **Service** and in a **Referenced Service** open **Add** for add  the GPIOService.
 Select the **GPIOService** and use edit button for set in the bind field to **bindGPIOService** and set the unbind filed to **unbindGPIOService**.

-Created methods bind and unbind in a principale software.
+The bind/unbind methods used to bind and unbind Kura's gpioService.

 <img src="{{ site.baseurl }}/assets/images/drivers_and_assets/component_gpio_led.png"/>